Oklahoma sex offender fatally shot his wife, her 3 kids and 2 teen girls before killing himself, police say - KESQ

 Mayo first became aware of McFadden’s criminal history a few months ago when Mayo’s husband was “doing some research on one of his coworkers to find out what his charges were.”

-“We tried to confront Holly, but he fed her a ton of lies,” Mayo told KJRH, adding that her son-in-law shouldn’t have been let out of prison as he awaited trial on charges of solicitation of a minor.
+“We tried to confront Holly, but he fed her a ton of lies,” Mayo told KJRH, adding that her son-in-law shouldn’t have been let out of prison as he awaited trial.

-McFadden was set to stand trial on those charges at 9 a.m. on Monday but failed to show, according to court records.
-A bench warrant for failure to appear was issued, the records show, and authorities then discovered the bodies while executing a search warrant.
+During Wednesday’s news conference, the police chief said Brittany and Ivy’s parents are “devastated by the loss of their children.”

 Ivy’s mother, Ashleigh Webster, told CNN they lived on the same block as McFadden and that their families had been friends since December 2020.
 She said she didn’t know about McFadden’s criminal history.